rhadicus/chainofthought-adapter/README.md

 Contributions are welcome!
 Feel free to submit a pull request or open an issue for feature requests or bug reports.
 Since this is a simple implementation, there's plenty of room for improvements.

 ## License
-This project is licensed under the GNU General Public License v3.0.
+This project is licensed under the MIT license.